PRIV-Creation/Awesome-Controllable-T2I-Diffusion-Models/README.md

 We are focusing on how to efficiently learn a `concept`/`object`/`style` based on large diffusion models.

+## 🌈 UniDiffusion
+We are building a Diffusion Training repository [UniDiffusion](https://github.com/PRIV-Creation/UniDiffusion).
+UniDiffusion is aimed at researchers and users who wish to deeply customize the training of stable diffusion.
+We hope that this code repository can provide excellent support for future research and application extensions.

 ## 🎉 Feature
 - [x] **Personalization**: Learning a ```concept``` from few data and generate images containing it.
 - [ ] **Inversion** [Doing]: Inverting images into `latent representation` (e.g., text_embedding, latent_code, etc.) which can reconstruct the input image.
 Then editing methods can be applied to it to manipulate given images.